liayin/blog/_posts/2020-2-28-syg-panel-data-specifications.md

 title: Panel data modeling for the Stand Your Ground Law project
 ---

 The baseline specification is very straightforward.
 Note that both states and years are binary variables.
+We have 66 regressors in total here.

 ![Baseline specification](/images/baseline.jpg "Baseline specification")